 Wash your hands – good hygiene is essential for successful cloning.

 Use a pair of clean and sharp secateurs or – even better – a disposable scalpel – to snip the clone from the mother plant.
-Use alcohol to sterilise all utensils and get everything ready and organised before you get started as cuttings will wilt very quickly.
+Use alcohol to sterilize all utensils and get everything ready and organized before you get started as cuttings will wilt very quickly.

 Cut the branch at a 45-degree angle – in the same way as you would prepare cut flowers before placing them in a glass of water.
 The principle is the same – to encourage as much water absorption as possible.

 Take the cutting and keep it out of direct sunlight and the open air to encourage rooting – although it will also cause etiolation.
 Wrap the end of the cutting with gardening tape to protect it from the open air.

 Take as many cuttings as you can – and more than you think you will need.
 Although genetically identical, cloned cannabis plants will not all grow the same way and some will develop into healthier specimens than others.

 There are several things you can do to help the fresh cuttings develop roots.
 One is to apply commercial rooting hormone powder or gel.
 These contain auxin which help the roots to grow.
 It is important that the package is sealed and unbroken as the contents must be sterile.
 Apply the product according to the directions and store in a cool, dark place until you are ready to pot up.

 Trim fan leaves in half to reduce transpiration so the newly developed roots don’t have as much work to do.